 An adaptation of the rekindled romance in Jane Austen’s final novel, starring Dakota Johnson, was reviewed by our critic as a smirk-inducing experience.

-Adapting Jane Austen’s final novel, “Persuasion,” into a more contemporary setting is a great irony because the new, not-quite-modernized version communicates its tense relationship to the 19th-century source material in a repressed, passive-aggressive fashion.
+Adapting Jane Austen’s final novel, “Persuasion,” into a more contemporary setting is a great irony because the new, not-quite-modernised version communicates its tense relationship to the 19th-century source material in a repressed, passive-aggressive fashion.

 No creative leap is taken in this film, which retells a beloved story in the present day.
 Instead, they imply their displeasure with Georgian-era social norms through the novel’s period setting, which is oddly excruciating.